-At Trilio Data, we refer to workloads as a set of virtual machines that run application sets.
-And today more than ever, it’s critically important for workloads to be agile.
+At Trilio, we refer to workloads as a set of virtual machines that run application sets.
+And today more than ever, workload agility is critically important.

 The legacy approach to workloads is bogged down by inherent challenges.
 With workloads directly tied to the hardware that they sit on, end-users are impeded from becoming agnostic by logistics alone.
 Add to that the many hard and soft costs associated with the legacy approach — things like servers, storage, infrastructure, staffing costs for IT people, IT spend to manage the components, and multiply those across the physical locations being operated.
 The costs multiply exponentially quite rapidly, especially as a business scales.